giridharkota/shell-script/README.md

-# HP_DP Media rotation script for ESL and MSL Tape libraries
+# Media rotation script for ESL and MSL Tape libraries ( HP Dataprotector Software)

+Tap Vaulting script for HP Libraries

 # Discription:
-This script will check media's in offsite pools and eject those tapes to library mail slots. also findout Free tapes from media scrach pool
+This script will check Tapes <LTO > in offsite pools and eject those tapes to library mail slots. and findout Free tapes from media scrach pool
+Finally it will script will sendout mail to repective memebers